GDPR zvládente v štyroch krokoch. Kde začať?

 Even though the GDPR may look complicated, there is a simple way of creating a roadmap of becoming compliant with the GDPR and avoiding future problems.
 The EU values personal rights and therefore takes handling of personal data seriously.

 Abuse of personal data or not protecting them may lead to significant fines up to 4% of the company’s annual income or 20 million EURO.
+First of all, GDPR is a strong regulation affecting every business and organisation dealing with personal data of anyone living in the EU.

 This requires adding controls and, most probably, reorganisation of your data structure and storing process.